Landing at Vaenga, near Murmansk.

 16th December – Scotland & home!!

-After all the operational jazz, I must add that the expedition gave me my truest wartime friend – Vladimir Krivoschekov - the Russian General’s 19 year old interpreter (on the right) ‘K’ the Capitalist.
+After all the operational jazz, I must add that the expedition gave me my truest wartime friend – Vladimir Krivoschekov - the Russian General’s 19 year old interpreter (photo at left "K" is on the right) ‘K’ the Capitalist.
 His purity of English put us to shame!

 More than 50 years later, we re-engaged at our home in the Cotswolds – screenshots from BBC’s coverage.